Legal Practice and Ethics Courses

 Intensive Trial Practice Workshop

 This class teaches trial preparation, trial advocacy, and strategy through a variety of teaching techniques, including lectures, demonstrations, and simulated trial exercises.
 Topics include opening statement, witness preparation, direct and cross examination, expert witnesses, objections at trial, and closing argument.
-Practicing lawyers and judges are enlisted to provide students with demonstrations and critiques from varied perspectives.
-The class concludes with a simulated jury trial presided over by sitting state and federal court judges.
+Practicing lawyers and judges provide students with demonstrations and critiques from varied perspectives.
+The class concludes with a simulated jury trial presided over by sitting federal and state court judges.

-This is a required class for participation in the Civil Rights-Police Accountability Clinic, the Criminal & Juvenile Justice Project Clinic, and the Exoneration Project Clinic.
+This is a required class for participation in the Civil Rights-Police Accountability Clinic, the Criminal & Juvenile Justice Clinic, and the Exoneration Clinic.
 This class is strongly recommended for participation in the Employment Law Clinic, the Federal Criminal Justice Clinic, and the Immigrants' Rights Clinic.
-It is also open to all rising 3Ls, regardless of participation in any clinic.
-The faculty strongly recommend that students take Evidence prior to enrolling in this course.
+It is also open to all rising 3L J.D. students (no L.L.M.s), regardless of participation in any clinic.
+The faculty strongly recommends that students take Evidence prior to enrolling in this course.
 Completion of this class partially satisfies one of the requirements for admission to the trial bar of the United States District Court for the Northern District of Illinois.
 Students who have taken Trial Advocacy (LAWS 67603 or LAWS 81010) or Trial Practice: Strategy and Advocacy (LAWS 91702) may not take this class.

-This class is offered for approximately 5-6 hours/day before the beginning of the Autumn Quarter.
-Week One is Monday, September 12 through Friday, September 16.
-Week Two is Monday, September 19 through Friday, September 23.
-The final trial is scheduled for Saturday, September 24.
-The student's grade is based on a compilation of daily performance.
-Registration for this class occurred over the summer.
-Selected students will be added to the class during the bidding period.
-3 credits will default to autumn 2022 quarter.
+This class is offered for approximately 5-6 hours per day in the two weeks prior to the beginning of the Autumn Quarter.
+Week One is Monday, September 11 through Friday, September 15.
+Week Two is Monday, September 18 through Friday, September 22.
+The final trial is scheduled for Saturday, September 23.
+The student's grade is based on a compilation of daily performance evaluations and performance during the simulated jury trial.

 Previously:

-• Autumn 2018: Herschella Conyers, Craig Futterman, Erica Zunkel, and Jorge Alonso
+• Autumn 2023: Judith P Miller, Craig Futterman, Herschella Conyers, Erica Zunkel, Jorge Alonso

 International Arbitration